KCL-BMEIS/OOP/week3A.md

 --

 .explain-bottom[
-Have a go at modifying your own code to use structured binding as shown here ]
+Exercise: modify your own code to use structured binding as shown here ]

 ---